 What unique leadership opportunities have you experienced at the university?

 I've had several leadership opportunities in my classes, such as leading group discussions.
-I plan on serving In addition, I currently serve as an Honors College Ambassador and EC Scholar Roundtable member, and I hope to have more opportunities for leadership on campus.
+I plan on serving In addition, I currently serve as an Honors College Ambassador and EC Scholar Roundtable member, and I hope to have more opportunities for leadership on campus in the future.